IBM/openshift-workshop-was/labs/Openshift/HelloContainer/README.md

     serving on 8888
     serving on 8080
     ```

+    Note: they each think they have their own machine, and have opened the same ports.

 1. To export the file system of a running container: `docker export hello1 > hello1.tar`